 Transcripts of Records (each copy) $10

 Transcripts are now requested online at www.getmytranscript.com for a fee that may include an additional vendor fee, per transcript for standard mail delivery option.

 Cross-Registration with Arts and Sciences

-Full-time School of Business students may cross-register for one Arts and Sciences course per term as part of their degree program with the approval of their Student Services Manager, provided the course does not duplicate a School of Business offering.
+Full-time School of Business students may cross-register for one Arts and Sciences course per term as part of their degree program with the approval of their Assistant Director of Student Success, provided the course does not duplicate a School of Business offering.
 Classes must be at the intermediate or advanced level (courses numbered 300 through 499).
-Arts and Sciences add requests must be signed by the student’s Student Services Manager and the Registrar.
+Arts and Sciences add requests must be signed by the student’s Assistant Director of Student Success and the Registrar.
 Part-time students are subject to the same regulations applicable to full-time students.

 Other Special Costs